 Public healthcare predominates; as of 2013 there were 19 public medical centres, ten general hospitals, and three special hospitals, namely the Institute for Health, the Pharmaceutical Institute of Montenegro, and The Podgorica Clinical Center.
 Private medical practices in Montenegro comprise dental clinics, medical centres and pharmacies.

-According to the World Health Organisation (WHO), utilisation of health care services in Montenegro is generally higher than European norms, with 99 percent of all births attended by skilled health care professionals; and measles immunisations provided for 89 percent of one year olds.
+According to the World Health Organisation (WHO), utilisation of healthcare services in Montenegro is generally higher than European norms, with 99 percent of all births attended by skilled healthcare professionals; and measles immunisations provided for 89 percent of one year olds.

 Moreover, there is a limited risk from Rabies within Montenegro and consequently all travellers, especially those who may be exposed to contact with animals, receive a vaccination before departing their home nation.
-Tickborne encephalitis (TBE) and avian flu have also occurred in the region; precautions include wearing long sleeved clothing, using insect repellent with DEET and using alcohol based hand sanitiser.
+Tick-borne encephalitis (TBE) and avian flu have also occurred in the region; precautions include wearing long sleeved clothing, using insect repellent with DEET and using alcohol based hand sanitiser.

 Furthermore, corruption is also a serious problem, according to Montenegro’s own health ministry; requesting informal payments for medical services is not uncommon.
 Private healthcare facilities will usually require payment prior to treating a patient, typically in the form of cash.
 As such, it is advised that all expatriates in Montenegro obtain a comprehensive international medical insurance policy which provides an emergency evacuation benefit.